Fregona: History

-The human presence in Fregona dates back at least to the Iron Age, proven by the remains of tools.
-The area was indeed very favorable for settlement, favored by its sunny position, abundant water resources, and the protection afforded by the mountains.
-The area was also civilized under the Romans: traces of this remain in the toponymy and in some coins dating back to the empires of Tiberius and Maximinus Thrax.
-The toponym Fregona probably derives from a Germanic anthroponym: cf. Germanic Fridrich (Federico), later Frigo, from which the augmentative Frigón; according to others, from the Friga torrent (cf. Lombard rig “furrow,” “canal”); the hypothesis that it derives from the Latin frīgŭs “cold,” “fresh,” with a suffix, should be considered paratymological.
+Human presence in Fregona dates back at least to the Iron Age, proven by the remains of tools.
+The area was very favorable for settlement, favored by its sunny position, abundant water resources, and the protection afforded by the mountains.
+The area was also civilized under the Romans: traces of this remain in the toponymy and in some coins dating back to the rules of Tiberius and Maximinus Thrax.
+The origin of Fregona's name is unknown: it may derive from a Germanic anthroponym, Fridrich, which became Federico in Italian, shortened to Frigo, from which the augmentative Frigón.
+It may also come from the Friga Torrent (perhaps from the Lombardic root word *rig meaning “furrow" or "canal”.
+The hypothesis that it derives from the frīgŭs meaning “cold" or “fresh,” with a suffix, should be considered paretymological.

-The toponym could also refer to the presence of an ancient sacred area dedicated to Frigg/Freja, an important Germanic deity of fertility and dating back to the centuries of Gothic and Lombard domination, when barbarian populations of uncertain ethnicity settled in the area of Vittoriese, where the Lombard Duchy of Ceneda was also established.
-The hydronyms Friga and Vizza as well as the oronym of Monte Pizzoc seem to confirm a more than marginal past presence of Germanic populations in the area while a limited but confirmed veneration of pagan cults that occurred among these people is also at the basis of the famous legend of Saint Augusta which would narrate that the saint, born in Fregona near the Castle of Piai, was the daughter of a pagan king named Madruch.
+The toponym could also refer to the presence of an ancient sacred area dedicated to Frigg/Freja, an important Germanic fertility deity, and date back to the centuries of Gothic and Lombard domination, when barbarian populations of uncertain ethnicity settled in the area of Vittoriese, where the Lombard Duchy of Ceneda was also established.
+The hydronyms Friga and Vizza, as well as the oronym of Monte Pizzoc, seem to confirm a more than marginal past presence of Germanic populations in the area.
+A limited, but confirmed, veneration of pagan cults that occurred among these people is also at the basis of the famous legend of Saint Augusta: that the saint, born in Fregona near the Castle of Piai, was the daughter of a pagan king named Madruch.

-Once owned by the bishops of Belluno, it later fell under the rule of the da Montanara counts, who had built a fortress on what is now Monte Castello, in Piai.
+Once owned by the bishops of Belluno, Fregona later fell under the rule of the da Montanara counts, who had built a fortress on what is now Monte Castello, in Piai.
 The Montanara family later moved to Camino di Oderzo, taking the name da Camino.
-After the death of Rizzardo VI da Camino, Fregona followed the fate of Serravalle and passed under the Serenissima (1337).
+After the death of Rizzardo VI da Camino, Fregona followed the fate of Serravalle and passed to the Serenissima in 1337.

-During the War of the League of Cambrai (1509) a group of heroic Fregonesi, recruited by Francesco Forte, freed Serravalle from the troops of Maximilian of Habsburg.
-Venice wanted to reward the town with a ducal document (parchment still preserved in the town hall) which offered the community numerous privileges, which remained in force until the fall of the Republic (1797).
+During the War of the League of Cambrai, in 1509, a group of heroic Fregonesi, recruited by Francesco Forte, freed Serravalle from the troops of Maximilian of Habsburg.
+Venice rewarded the town with a ducal document, still preserved in the town hall, which offered the community numerous privileges, which remained in force until the fall of the Republic in 1797.